 This post may contain affiliate links.
 Please read my disclosure and privacy policy.

-You can also add salt or ground cinnamon for extra flavor, but I don’t recommend adding a wet ingredient, such as maple syrup, vanilla extract, or honey.
+- Optional flavorings (and what not to add).
+You can add salt or ground cinnamon for extra flavor, but I don’t recommend adding a wet ingredient, such as maple syrup, vanilla extract, or honey.
 Wet ingredients can cause the almond butter to seize (the texture will be ruined), and will make the nut butter spoil much faster.

 How to Make Almond Butter

-Preheat the oven to 350ºF and spread one pound (3 cups) of almonds out in a single layer on a rimmed baking sheet.
+Preheat the oven to 350°F and spread 1 pound (3 cups) of almonds in a single layer on a rimmed baking sheet.
 Roast the almonds for 10 minutes or until they smell lightly fragrant.
-This process helps release the natural oil found in almonds and will make the next steps move much faster.
+This process helps release the natural oil found in almonds, which will make the next steps proceed much faster.

 Secure the lid and start processing.

-The almonds will creep up the sides of the machine as you blend them, so you can stop and scrape down the sides with a spatula if you’d like to.
+The almonds will creep up the sides of the machine as you blend them, so you can stop and scrape down the sides with a spatula if you prefer.
 However, I’ve noticed around the 4-minute mark that the almonds will naturally fall down on their own without any scraping.

 Process for another minute or two, and you should have a creamy almond butter that drips off the spoon.
 The whole blending process should take 10 minutes or less when you start with warm almonds.

-Note: If you need to skip the roasting process, it may take nearly double the time for raw almonds to break down in a food processor.
+Note: If you need to skip the roasting process, it may take nearly twice as long for raw almonds to break down in a food processor.
 It can be done, but it’s definitely harder on your machine and requires more patience.
-This process can take a full 20 minutes!
+This process can take up to 20 minutes if you start with room-temperature almonds.

 Transfer the homemade almond butter to a 16-ounce mason jar and let it cool completely before securing the lid.
-Otherwise, steam will collect in the jar and cause the almond butter to spoil faster.
+Otherwise, steam will collect in the jar, causing the almond butter to spoil more quickly.

 Almond butter can be stored in the fridge for up to 2 weeks and may last even longer as long as you don’t introduce any moisture to the jar.
 Nut butter will thicken when chilled, so that can make it slightly harder to spread on toast, but it will thin out when you bring it to room temperature again.